SakuOrdrTab/project_tracker/README.md

 # A Small project time tracker

 ## Install
-This is a python script.

-To install, clone it to a suitable folder for python projects, let's say C:\PYTHON\project_tracker

-Then, create a virtual environment for the project, activate it and install dependancies
+These instructions are made for usage in Windows platform; you need to make tweaks for the shell scripts etc for this to work in unix, linux and whatever...
+I also assume you want to have a centralized location for the script as you want to track multiple projects.

+Pick a nice folder, that you are comfortable placing the project root later to system PATH Clone the repo there, create a virtual environment named .venv and install requirements:

 >python - m venv .venv
 >